jjustus42/jjustus42/README.md

 ## Welcome!

-This is where I use my monthly copilot allowance, one game at a time.
+This is where I create using my monthly copilot allowance, one game at a time.